 For more details, check out this site

-You can also get great support from the EndNote website itself, including:
+You can also get great support from the learning section of the Clarivate (EndNote) website, including: